Highlights Of The Program

 • Ensuring dose reproducibility through conveyor automation and precise product positioning

-• Enabling traceability and GMP compliance with automated dosimeter handling and batch-linked data
+• Facilitating traceability and GMP compliance with automated dosimeter handling and batch-linked data

 • Supporting validation and uptime with mechanically robust, audit-ready sterilisation systems